Ancurio/mkxp/README.md

 ### Supported image/audio formats
 These depend on the SDL auxiliary libraries.
 For maximum RGSS compliance, build SDL2_image with png/jpg support, and SDL_sound with oggvorbis/wav/mp3 support.

-To run mkxp, you should have a graphics card capable of at least **OpenGL 2.0** with an up-to-date driver installed.
+To run mkxp, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

 ## Configuration